mikegratton/LetsTalk/README.md

 * Send cancellation messages for the reactor when a client goes away unexpectedly.

+* Extended the waitset to allow for waiting on ReactorServer sessions and Replier sessions.
+Renamed the object from `QueueWaitset` to
+  `Waitset`.

 ## 0.2

 * Added waitset for waiting on multiple queues in select()-like manner.